Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Type-2 Diabetes

 Another study shows that polyphenols can help reduce sugar absorption and increase insulin secretion, which can help lower blood sugar.
-Eating eggplants inhibits the enzyme that converts starch into blood sugar, making it one of the most effective foods for preventing diabetic issues (2).
+Eating eggplants inhibits the enzyme that converts starch into blood sugar, making it one of the most effective foods for preventing diabetes (2).

-In addition, because eggplant may inhibit α-amylase activity, it may help regulate postprandial hyperglycemia and lower the risk of developing diabetes (3.4).
+In addition, eggplant may inhibit α-amylase activity, helping regulate postprandial hyperglycemia and lowering the risk of developing diabetes (3.4).

 In summary, eggplants are a great source of fiber and polyphenols, which may help reduce blood sugar levels.